 You can be ensured a return on your investment at Michigan State University.

-As one of the top research universities in the world, Michigan State University has advanced the common good with uncommon will for more than 160 years.
+As one of the top research universities in the world, Michigan State University has advanced the common good with uncommon will since 1855.

 MSU pushes the boundaries of discovery and forges enduring partnerships to solve the most pressing global challenges while providing life-changing opportunities to a diverse and inclusive academic community.